New England Puritans & Pilgrims Timeline

 The first seven ships of the Massachusetts Bay Company sail from England.
 Among this group is Governor John Winthrop, the leader of the enterprise.
 Winthrop is a prominent lawyer from East Anglia who wants the colony to become a refuge for the Puritans, who (along with other dissenters) are increasingly persecuted under the reign of King Charles I. He brings the colonial charter with him.
 The Massachusetts Bay Company becomes a provincial government, and Massachusetts is founded.

 Over 1,000 colonists have arrived since Winthrop and his group first came earlier in the year.
-By this point, Massachusetts Bay Company boasts seven separate settlements, stretching from Salem in the north to Dorchester in the south, with Boston, Medford, Charlestown, Roxbury, and Watertown (the first inland town, 40 miles up the Charles River) between them.
+By this point, the Massachusetts Bay Company boasts seven separate settlements, stretching from Salem in the north to Dorchester in the south, with Boston, Medford, Charlestown, Roxbury, and Watertown (the first inland town, 40 miles up the Charles River) between them.

-The General Court of Massachusetts Bay accepts applications for "freemen" (shareholders on the Court) and admits 118 candidates to its ranks.
+The General Court of the Massachusetts Bay Comapny accepts applications for "freemen" (shareholders on the Court) and admits 118 candidates to its ranks.
 The Court is the governing body in the colony; initially Winthrop and his assistants held the elite status of freemen, but they decide to avoid any conflict by opening up the governing body—to church members only—when other settlers express interest.

 Each Massachusetts town sends two delegates to the General Court in Boston for a meeting.
 The delegates demand to see the royal charter that Winthrop has kept hidden away; when he reluctantly produces it, they learn that the General Court has the power to pass laws and levy taxes.
 Winthrop thinks that the Court has grown too large for such responsibilities, but the Court turns itself into a representative institution.
 Two or three deputies are selected to represent each town.
 They choose a new governor to replace Winthrop, who will not occupy the office for another three years

 Roger Williams, a teacher and minister of the Salem church, is banished from Massachusetts.
-He has gotten into trouble with the General Court because of his radical beliefs; he challenges the Puritans to acknowledge they have separated from the Church of England (they contend that they are trying to purify it), he questions the king's right to confiscate Native American lands, and he declares a separation of church and state, specifically that civil magistrates have no power over matters of conscience.
+He has gotten into trouble with the General Court because of his radical beliefs; he challenges the Puritans to acknowledge they have separated from the Church of England (they contend that they are trying to purify it), he questions the king's right to confiscate Native American lands, and he declares a separation of church and state—specifically that civil magistrates have no power over matters of conscience.
 He is supposed to return to England, but out of personal sympathy, Governor Winthrop allows him to move south with his followers, some Narragansett Indians whom he has befriended.

 Roger Williams establishes the town of Providence on Narragansett Bay, the first permanent settlement in what is to become Rhode Island.
 This is the first place in North America to legislate freedom of religion.